MicrosoftDocs/dynamics365smb-docs/business-central/teams-faq.md

 ### Why does it sometimes ask me to set up the app?

 After you sign in to the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams for the first time, the app will attempt to determine your preferred company in [!INCLUDE [prod_short.md](includes/prod_short.md)].
-If the company can't be determined, for example, because you have access to multiple companies across environments in your organization, the app may require you to go to the **Settings** and choose the company you wish to search in.
-You must choose a company before you are able to search.
+If the app can't determine the company, you might have to go to the **Settings** and choose the company you wish to search in.
+This situation happens, for example, if you have access to multiple companies across environments in your organization.
+In this case, you'll have to choose a company before you can start searching.

 The app may also ask you to visit the **Settings** if you don't appear to have a [!INCLUDE [prod_short.md](includes/prod_short.md)] subscription, no [!INCLUDE [prod_short.md](includes/prod_short.md)] environments, or your account doesn't have a [!INCLUDE [prod_short.md](includes/prod_short.md)] license.